 In May 2024, we announced that the three patients in the sentinel cohort of the BEACON trial have each been dosed and successfully achieved engraftment.
-Following engraftment of the third patient, we initiated the expansion phase of the trial.
-We believe that dosing of the first patient in the expansion cohort is imminent.
-We expect to report data on multiple patients treated with BEAM-101 in the second half of 2024.
+Following engraftment of the third patient, we have dosed three patients in the expansion phase of the trial.
+To date more than twenty patients have cleared screening and enrolled in the trial.
+We expect to report data on all patients from the sentinel cohort as well as multiple patients from the expansion cohort in the fourth quarter of 2024.